Samravp/AFL-Analysis/README.md

  - D3.js: D3 is a JavaScript library for manipulating documents based on data.
  - AnyChart: AnyChart is a lightweight and robust JavaScript charting library.
+ - Plotly: Plotly provides online graphing, analytics, and statistics tools for individuals and collaboration.

 ## Final Dashboard